COMP2150-24s1/level-design-assessment-SashMQ/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?

+The player begins on the left side within my level design, which enables them to move towards the right.
+While moving forwards through the first section of the level, the player is introduced with basic obstacles such as spikes on the floor.
+This obstacle teaches the player to that they have to jump over them.
+This is followed up with a small pit on the floor that IF the player falls in, is able to jump out of.
+This pit is just at the threshold where the player can jump out so they player can get a grasp of their limitations on jump height.
+These simple jumps and obstacles have cleverly been placed on the first section of my level design to promote an easy learning experience in the beginning.
+This facilitates good design practice as it enables the players to learn at an easy pace during the beginning.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?